zirafa/pushtape-cassette/README.md

 # Setup

 ## Installation
 - Unzip all files to the document root on your web server.
+Check the base URL tag in index.html (details below).
 - Open up cassette.json to manually modify the site's configuration. (@@TODO: Provide example of how to generate cassette.json with a script.)

 ## Base URL